 Protalix surged 14 percent to 29.14 shekels at the 4:30 p.m. close in Tel Aviv.
 The stock gained 13 percent in New York trading, the biggest single-day advance in more than six months.
-The company developed the drug, Elelyso, with Pfizer Inc. (PFE) to treat the most common form of Gaucher disease, a rare genetic disorder.
+The company developed the drug, Elelyso, with Pfizer Inc. (PFE:US) to treat the most common form of Gaucher disease, a rare genetic disorder.

 Elelyso will compete with Sanofi (SAN)’s Cerezyme and Shire Plc’s Vpriv.
 Type 1 Gaucher, which can lead to spleen and liver enlargement, affects about 6,000 people in the U.S. Pfizer and Protalix will price Elelyso 25 percent less than Cerezyme, the companies said in a statement late yesterday.
 The approval may help Protalix cement agreements with drugmakers for its medicines in development, Chief Executive Officer David Aviezer said.